 In transactional-related litigation, Mr. Kasner has advised HDS Investment Holding, Inc., a company formed by Bain Capital, Carlyle Group and Clayton Dubilier, in a post-closing purchase price dispute, and related litigation against The Home Depot, Inc. He also has handled litigation arising from corporate control contests, which traditionally require expedited litigation, including for Anheuser-Busch; Auxilium Pharmaceuticals, Inc.; Becton, Dickinson & Company; Birmingham Steel Corporation; Burger King Holdings, Inc.; Chandler Insurance Company, Ltd.; Dynamics Corporation of America; Grupo Mexico S.A.B. de C.V.; North Fork Bancorporation; Stena AB; SunTrust Banks, Inc.; and United Rentals, Inc.

-Mr. Kasner was profiled as a 2012 “MVP of the Year: Class Action” and as a 2011 “MVP of the Year: Securities” by Law360, and he received the Business Trial Lawyer Award for Excellence from Chambers (2008).
-For the past several years, he repeatedly has been named a leading securities litigation lawyer by The Best Lawyers in America, Legal 500 U.S., Law360, Lawdragon and The International Who’s Who of Business Lawyers.
+Mr. Kasner has received the Business Trial Lawyer Award for Excellence from Chambers and also has repeatedly been named a leading securities litigation lawyer by The Best Lawyers in America, Legal 500 U.S., Law360, Lawdragon and The International Who’s Who of Business Lawyers.

 In February 2017, Mr. Kasner received the Judge Joseph M. Proskauer Award from the UJA-Federation of New York, given to distinguished individuals who have shown a deep commitment to philanthropy and whose conduct and service exemplifies the highest ideals of the law.
 In 2014, he received the Judge Simon G. Rifkind Award presented by the Jewish Theological Seminary in recognition for his demonstrated commitment to the letter of the law and for distinguished public service.
 Additionally, in 2010, he received the 40th Anniversary George A. Katz Torch of Learning Award from the American Friends of The Hebrew University Lawyers’ Division, Greater New York Region.